Mouse tunnels & tubes – safe routes to hide, climb and explore

 - Delivery from our own stock

-Read moreThe Ferplast FPI 4848 Tube T Split is a very spacious tube for rats, among other things.
-The tube is made of very hard plastic, equipped with ventilation holes and a simple hanging system.
-The tube is over 25 cm long and has a large diameter of 10 cm.
-Tha
+Read moreThe Ferplast FPI 4848 T-Splitting Tube is a very spacious tube suitable for rats, among other things.
+Made of very hard plastic, it features ventilation holes and a simple hanging system.
+The tube is over 25 cm long and has a generous diameter of 10 cm.
+T

 Read more- Voor 17 uur besteld, dezelfde dag verzonden!